Dina Powell: First marriage and family

-The couple has two daughters, born in 2001 and 2006.
+The couple had two daughters, born in 2001 and 2006.
 In 2007 the couple had purchased a $3.85 million condominium apartment on the Upper East Side of Manhattan.

 Bush administration

 White House Personnel Office

 While working at the RNC, Powell was spotted by Clay Johnson III, who would come to be in charge of hiring for the George W. Bush administration.
 The day after the election Johnson called Powell regarding the presidential transition.

 Once in office, Johnson took her on as a Deputy Assistant to the President for Presidential Personnel.

 Beginning in January 2003, Johnson moved up and elsewhere in the administration and Powell took on his role, thereby serving as the Assistant to the President for Presidential Personnel, a senior staff position at the White House.
 In this role, she was responsible for assisting the President on the appointments of the cabinet, subcabinet and ambassadorial positions across the U.S. Government.
 She had a staff of 35 reporting to her; once the second term of the Bush presidency began in January 2005, was part of hiring some 4,000 people.
 She participated in some of the recommendations process as well as processing the applications.
 At age 29, she was the youngest person ever to hold this position.

 Some of the recommendations she made for the U.S. State Department put her in good stead with Secretary of State Condoleezza Rice.